darcyforster/academic-pages/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD candidate at the University of Sydney completing a thesis in the history of philosophy regarding the role of "intellectual intuition" in the work of 19th century German philosopher Friedrich Schelling.
-My other areas of interest include process philosophy, the science of psychedelics, and philosophy of technology.

-Education:
+Areas of Interest:
 ======
+* The history of philosophy, including the history of ideas with a focus on nature, technology, and epistemology.
+* Philosophy of technology
+* Process philosophy
-* **PhD, University of Sydney, 2026 (expected)**\
+* Philosophy of psychedelics
-This thesis aims to determine the significance of intellectual intuition by charting its evolution across Schelling's corpus.\
-  **Thesis Title:** "Schelling's Intellectual Intuition: A Historical Study"\
-  **Supervisor:** Dalia Nassar

-* **Visiting PhD, University College Dublin, 2023**\
-I spent a semester at University College Dublin on a research exchange funded by the Erasmus+ International Credit Mobility scheme.\
-  **Supervisor:** Joseph Cohen

-* **BA(Hons), Swinburne University, Melbourne, 2019**\
-I graduated with first class honours majoring in philosophy with a minor in cinema studies.\
-  **Thesis Title:** "Mapping the Psyche-Civilisation Relationship"\
-  **Supervisor:** Arran Gare